samyeyo/Json/README.md

 ## :small_blue_diamond:Installation

-Before using the JSON module, you must install [LuaRT](https://github.com/samyeyo/LuaRT) to continue.
+Before using the JSON module, you must have previously installed [LuaRT](https://github.com/samyeyo/LuaRT) to continue.

 #### Method 1 : JSON module release package :package:

 The preferred way to get the JSON module is to download the latest release package available on GitHub.
 Just unpack the downloaded archive to get the `Json.dll` LuaRT binary module, and place it in the `modules` folder of your LuaRT installation.
+Be sure to download the right platform version as your LuaRT installation, either `x86` or `x64`

 #### Method 2 : JSON module from sources :gear: